Penny-Admixture/buck-raspberry-pi3-pi4-ARM/README.md

 # Buck - The Future of Cryptocurrency

-BUCK for Raspberry Pi3 compiled from the root [Buck repository](https://github.com/buckcoin/buck)
+BUCK for Raspberry Pi3 and Pi4 compiled from the root [Buck repository](https://github.com/buckcoin/buck)

-Precompiled pi3 ARM binaries are in the [release section here](https://github.com/BuckCoin/buck-pi3-ARM/releases)
+Precompiled Pi3 and Pi4 ARM binaries are in the [release section here](https://github.com/BuckCoin/buck-pi3-ARM/releases)

 To compile BUCK for ARM, follow all instructions from the root BUCK repository, plus: